shubhe25p/lammps/README.md

 The projected walltime for the target problem on the target system must not exceed this value.

-## 3.4 Reporting
+## 3.3 Reporting

-Benchmark results should include projections of the walltime target problem size for the workflow.
+Benchmark results should include projections of the LAMMPS_walltime for the target problem size of the workflow.
 The hardware configuration
 (i.e. the number of elements from each pool of computational resources) needed to achieve the estimated timings must also be provided.